 - Water supplied to separate buildings.

-- · Hot and cold feedwater in laundry operations.

 - Food service areas.

 - Both the feed and product water from a reverse osmosis or other water treatment system.

-- Steam boiler feed and condensate return.

-- · Hot-water boiler feed.

-- Cooling tower makeup and blowdown, if any.

-- Large evaporative cooling systems, if any.

 - Separately leased spaces in the building.

-- Makeup water to pools and ornamental water features.

-- · Landscape irrigation.
+- Landscape irrigation.

-The following actions should be followed for data accuracy, recording, and analysis of the submetered water flows:
+The following actions should be followed for data accuracy, recording, and analysis of the sub-metered water flows:

-- Test all meters on a regular basis to ensure their accuracy. - Keep track of and file electronically all the metered amounts on monthly basis. - Graph and analyze the data on a weekly basis to: - " Quickly identify possible leaks, equipment malfuction, and any other data reading or recording errors. - " Track water saving and evaluate your efficiency interventions.
+- Test all meters on a regular basis to ensure their accuracy. - Keep track of and file electronically all the metered amounts on monthly basis. - Graph and analyze the data on a weekly basis to: " Quickly identify possible leaks, equipment malfuction, and any other data reading or recording errors. - " Track water saving and evaluate your efficiency interventions.